Frankwarnaar/minor-project3/README.md

 ##### Future ideas

-When all data is gathered over a longer period of time.
+When all data is gathered over a longer period of time, the average amount of sold products per kWh can be set per caterer type.
+With these values we could set a durable target amount for each type of caterer.

+It would be nice to have a global leaderboard with all sustainable caterers.
+In that way we create full transparency where festivals and other events can see real data from all types of caterers.
+In that way they can select caterers based on their sustainable status.